 Publisher Macmillan Backs Off Policy Restricting E-Book Sales To Libraries

-Publishing house Macmillan is backing off a controversial policy restricting e-book sales to libraries, as it announced in a letter to librarians, authors, illustrators and agents Tuesday, saying "there are times in life when differences should be put aside."
+Publishing house Macmillan is backing off a controversial policy restricting e-book sales to libraries, announcing in a letter to librarians, authors, illustrators and agents on Tuesday that "There are times in life when differences should be put aside."

 In November, NPR's Lynn Neary reported on the restrictive policy: